Long-Term Low Income Linked with Slower Processing Speed, Weaker Verbal Memory

 The participants, who were aged 18 to 30 at recruitment, were categorized according to their poverty frequency levels: never, less than one third of the time, more than one third of the time, or all of the time.
 The results of the study were published in the American Journal of Preventive Medicine on Sept.
 27, 2016.

-“Previous research has shown that exposure to poor socioeconomic conditions in childhood and adulthood is associated with cognitive deficits, but most of these studies have involved older adults,” said senior author Kristine Yaffe, MD, professor in the UCSF departments of Psychiatry, Neurology, and Epidemiology and Biostatistics.
+“Previous research has shown that exposure to poor socioeconomic conditions in childhood and adulthood is associated with cognitive deficits, but most of these studies have involved older adults,” said senior author Kristine Yaffe, MD, professor in the UCSF departments of Psychiatry, Neurology, and Epidemiology and Biostatistics, and a member of the UCSF Weill Institute for Neurosciences.
 “We wanted to see if economic adversity impacts cognitive health earlier in the life course.”

 Financial Hardship Also Implicated in Cognition